Diabetes – the fastest growing chronic condition in Australia

 - Having high blood pressure – over 140/90 Having abnormal cholesterol and triglyceride levels – i.e. low levels of HDL (good) cholesterol/high levels of triglycerides – we can arrange these tests for you.

-As you can see, some factors you can’t change, but some you can.
-Losing excess weight through healthy eating choices and getting more exercise can help prevent type 2 diabetes (and improve your health in general – win-win!)
+As you can see, some factors you can’t change, but some you may be able to.
+Losing excess weight through healthy eating choices and getting more exercise may help you to prevent type 2 diabetes (and improve your health in general – win-win!)

 The complications (it’s a long list!)